Contrast-Security-OSS/docs/content/tools/extensions/AzureDevOpsExtension.md

 |LowLimit |(Required) The maximum amount of vulnerabilities for the low severity | '0' |
 |NoteLimit |(Required) The maximum amount of vulnerabilities for the note severity | '0' |

-### Step four - set job dependency
+### Step four: Set job dependency

-> **Note:** If you would like to prevent the execution of a job if the task fails, you must set the job to depend on the agentless job that includes the Contrast task.
+If you would like to prevent the execution of a job if the task fails, you must set the job to depend on the agentless job that includes the Contrast task.

 * Add the `dependsOn: ` property to the job you would like to prevent from executing.

-**Example:** In this example, the agentless job that has the contrast task is called `verify_application`
+**Example:** In this example, the agentless job that has the Contrast task is called `verify_application`.
 ```
 - job: artifact
   dependsOn: verify_application